Abidji language

 Abidji (also known as Abiji and Ambidji) is a language of uncertain classification within the Kwa branch of the Niger–Congo family.
-It is spoken in the Ivory Coast.
+It is spoken in Ivory Coast.

 It has two dialects: "enyembe" and "ogbru".
 These dialects' names are used by the members of these Abidji-speaking ethnic groups to refer to themselves.
 The name Ambidji was given to the language by these groups' neighbors.

 Villages

 Abidji is spoken in these villages: